-Renewable materials not only help reduce waste, but also our dependence on oil – which is a finite resource.
+Renewable fully biodegradable materials not only help reduce plastic pollution, but also our dependence on oil – which is a finite resource.

 Stora Enso signed a joint development agreement with Sulapac in May 2018 to license Sulapac’s materials and technology.
 This cooperation complements Stora Enso's extensive biocomposite portfolio.
 The first commercially available product from the partnership with Sulapac is a renewable and biodegradable straw based on Sulapac’s material.

-Sulapac is a fully biodegradable and microplastic free material made of renewable and sustainable raw materials.
-Sulapac products are designed for brands that want to eliminate plastic waste and demonstrate a genuine commitment to sustainability through the use of premium ecological material.
-The company was founded in 2016 by Suvi Haimi and Laura Kyllönen and is based in Helsinki, Finland.
+Sulapac develops sustainable materials that are designed like nature.
+Sulapac materials are bio-based and biodegradable, and they never compromise on functionality or aesthetics.
+Sulapac products are ideal for brands that want to eliminate plastic waste and demonstrate a genuine commitment to sustainability through the use of premium ecological material.
+The company was founded in 2016 by Suvi Haimi and Laura Tirkkonen-Rajasalo and is based in Helsinki, Finland.
 To read more visit www.sulapac.com.